 We visited Isiolo as part of the field research for USAID’s Energy Opportunities for Agricultural and Food Security Systems Project (E4AS).
 Our site visit was to find out how the dairy sector in Kenya uses energy and what opportunities exist for medium and large-scale dairy processors to improve on energy efficiency.
 We were also interested in seeing how those energy opportunities, and other value chain upgrades, could potentially impact women, both for good and for bad.

 The Tawakal members’ camel milk trading is an informal process, with multiple food safety challenges.
 The women send out motorbikes to collect milk from as far as an eight-hour ride away – talk about stamina!
-Though these bikes do not have coolers, the milk containers are smoked by the herders to preserve it and minimizing spoilage.
+Though these bikes do not have coolers, the milk containers are smoked by the herders to preserve it and minimize spoilage.
 Imagine how the quality of milk would be improved if the group used solar powered portable coolers such as those designed by Savanna Circuit.
 Once the motorbikes arrive back and the camel milk is collected, it is boiled on wood stove burners.
 Firewood costs reduce the women’s profit margins and burning further contributes to deforestation in an arid region.
 On the other hand, some have installed solar panels to heat their water, which they use for cleaning the milk containers.

 Tawakal collects and chills their milk at their facility in Isiolo, freezing it overnight so it will stay cool during the next day’s journey by bus to the bustling informal market in Nairobi’s Eastleigh Estate.